 Wrapping hives for winter protection is another controversial topic.
 The idea is that wrapping a hive keeps the colony warmer in cold weather.
 However, some beekeepers feel that a tightly wrapped hive holds more moisture inside the boxes, creating more opportunities for cold, wet bees—a combination that is most certainly deadly.
 Because the severity of winter weather varies so much in North America, I’d recommend speaking to your local county extension service and getting in touch with beekeepers in your area to broach the subject with those who may have tried it already.

-It’s such a simple thing, and yet if missed, a single mouse seeking warm refuge from the coming winter can wreak havoc on a slumbering hive of bees.
+It’s such a simple thing, and yet if missed when completing fall beekeeping tasks, a single mouse seeking warm refuge from the coming winter can wreak havoc on a slumbering hive of bees.
 A mouse guard is a metal strip that is fitted to the entrance of the hive.
 It has holes to allow bees to come and go, but mice won’t be able to chew through it as they would a typical wood entrance reducer.
 Two quick screws, and it’s on.
 Without it, mice will chew their way in, urinate to mark their territory, leave feces everywhere, make a nest and eat comb.
 At best, it’s a huge mess to clean; at worst, the bees abscond and leave the safety of their hive in the worst time of year.

 Autumn prep is pretty easy in the beeyard.
 Just as you do throughout the rest of the year, keep a close eye on the entrance and check your hives for damage throughout the fall and winter seasons.
 Conduct inspections when the weather breaks and warms up throughout the winter (if it does) to re-feed and tackle any issues as they come.